 Can you have your smashed avo on toast and eat it too?
 As they attempt to navigate a world beset by political instability, climate change and economic insecurity, it turns out the best-educated, most connected generation ever isn’t getting it all handed to them on a platter.
 Griffith Review co-editor Julianne Schultz talks to Yassmin Abdel-Magied, Brigid Delaney, Briohny Doyle and Jack Manning Bancroft about a system stacked against the younger generation.

 Jack Manning Bancroft (Australian)

 Jack Manning Bancroft is the founder of AIME, the Australian Indigenous Mentoring Experience.
-In recognition of AIME’s impact, in 2015 AIME was voted ninth in the BRW Best Places to Work list.
+In recognition of AIME’s impact, it was voted ninth in the 2015 BRW Best Places to Work list.
 Jack is a graduate of the University of Sydney and Stanford University, a board member of the Advertising Standards Bureau and the NSW Government’s Smart and Skilled board.
 He is also a published children’s author.

 Julianne Schultz (Australian)

-Julianne Schultz is the founding editor of Griffith Review, the award-winning literary and public affairs quarterly journal.
+Julianne Schultz AM is the Founding Editor of Griffith Review, the award-winning literary and public affairs quarterly journal.